Types of trams: Restaurant tram

-Similar to the buffet car or dining car on a train, in a restaurant tram, meals can be served in a way of a full-service, sit-down restaurant.
-Customers consume the meals while the tram is following a route over an existing network of a tram system.
+Similar to the buffet car or dining car on a train, on a restaurant tram, meals can be served in a way of a full-service, sit-down restaurant.
+Customers consume the meals while the tram is following a route along an existing network of a tram system or line.
 Old trams are often used with a rebuilt interior and upholstered seats and tables.
 Most restaurant trams are equipped with a small kitchen only used to serve meals, while a traditional kitchen in a stationary restaurant is used to do most preparations.
 A subtype is the pub restaurant tram, serving drinks and snacks.

 The unique experiences of restaurant trams are popular in social media posts, which have become more common in the twentieth century.
+It is in line with a trend where people in their spare time are expecting dining out to become more of an experience.
+Alternatively, one can dine on a static tube train in London and on a double-decker bus in Singapore.

 Some of the cities that operate or have operated a restaurant tram are: